Nadhif Basalamah: Career

-Basalamah has been fond of singing since he was twelve and he joined his school band in high school.
-After graduating high school in 2018, he recorded several of his written songs.
+Basalamah has been fond of singing since he was twelve, and he joined his school band in high school.
+After graduating from high school in 2018, he recorded several of his written songs.
 He released his debut single "After School Sad Session" in December 2018.

 His debut extended play Wonder in Time was released in July 2022.
 It was preceded by singles "To Be With Me" and "Without Me (Sera)".
 In February 2023, he served as the opening act for Tulus for his concert tour Tur Manusia date in Makassar, South Sulawesi.
 In May 2023, Basalamah was selected as one of the ten artists in Spotify Indonesia Radar to showcase new artists globally.

 In June 2023, he released his first single in Indonesian, "Penjaga Hati".
 It peaked at number one at the Billboard Indonesia Songs chart for seventeen non-consecutive weeks.
 It also topped the Malaysia Songs chart for five weeks.
-He released his debut studio album, Nadhif in June 2024.
+He released his debut studio album, Nadhif, in June 2024.
 He received his first Anugerah Musik Indonesia nomination for Best Male Pop Solo Act for "Jatuh Cinta Lagi" at the 27th ceremony.